Currency:

 • Googlebot Video

-For mobile phones, Google has developed a special robot that uses the smartphone user agent interface.
+Google has developed a special robot for mobile phones a, which uses the smartphone user agent interface.

 A separate robot was needed to position itself as a real user and fully understand web pages displayed on mobile devices.

-Mozilla/5.0 (iPhone; CPU iPhone OS 8_3 like Mac OS X) AppleWebKit/600.1.4 (KHTML, like Gecko) Version/8.0 Mobile/12F70 Safari/600.1.4 (compatible; Googlebot/2.1; +http://www.google.com/bot .html)
+Mozilla/5.0 (iPhone; CPU iPhone OS 8_3 like Mac OS X) AppleWebKit/600.1.4 (KHTML, like Gecko) Version/8.0 Mobile /12F70 Safari/600.1.4 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)

-For comparison, the regular Googlebot user agent:
+By comparison, the regular Googlebot user agent:

 Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)